JeffreyBenjaminBrown/jam-quiz/results/41-edo-results.md

 Both have five perfect fifths, like the four most harmonic families.

-Scale 6 is just dorian with an up 6:
+Scale 6 is a just dorian with an up 6:
 `[0,7,11,17,24,31,35]`.
 Scale 7 is a just major with an up 6:
 `[0,7,13,17,24,31,37]`.

 ## Scale 8 is the "melodic" family

-The thirds are nearly diatonic:
+Its thirds are nearly diatonic:
 `[10, 13, 14, 13, 10, 11, 11]`.
-There are two tritones and one half-sharp fifth:
+It has two tritones and one half-sharp fifth:
 `[24, 26, 24, 24, 21, 21, 24]`.

 One mode is melodic major: